Welcome! Here, we are fans of having a tiny brain, which means, not keeping everything in your head all of the time.

 - Problem Solving - Solving big problems is just solving problems.

-- Accessibility - Accessibility in web development.
+- Accessibility - Accessibility in software development.

 - Applescript - Applescript is a programming language used to create scripts in Mac computers.